multinilaura/Rate-summation---Dengue/README.md

 Follow the steps below to reproduce the analysis:

-	- Access https://github.com/mshocket/anopheles-rate-summation-release, open the 'R-scipts folder', and download 'working-versions-code' folder.
+	- Access https://github.com/mshocket/anopheles-rate-summation-release and download the 'R-scipts folder'.
 This folder constains all R functions to run the scripts present in this repository.
 	- Access https://github.com/mshocket/Thermal-Eco-MBD and download 'Trait Trajectories' folder, this folder contains the Meta Data for thermal performance curves fit for Mosquito-Borne Diseases Project.
 In this folder we will use trait data for AeaeDENV and AeaeZIKV.
 	- Follow instructions for installing R and JAGS provided at the software links provided above.